bcorey/phlcodeclub-curl-rs/README.md

-## Simple Curl Impl in Rust
+## Simple Curl in Rust
-This is the project that will be used to teach the upcoming PHL Code Club Rust workshop.
-Participants will learn Rust fundamentals while building a simple version of `curl`.
+Today you'll learn the fundamentals of Rust by building a simple version of `curl`.

 ## Install your rust binary
 Just run `cargo install --path .`